RCIC-UCI-Public/rcs3-docs/docs/source/installation/cloudmanage.rst

 ------------------------

 On-boarding a new server is wrapped into a single administrative script  :fname:`create-bucket-with-inventory.sh`.
 This script requires two arguments: *id of owner*, *name of system*.
-This wrapper performs a number of operations
+This wrapper performs a number of operations:

     1. Creates a backup bucket
     2. Creates an inventory bucket